You are here

 - the doctor is or should reasonably be aware that the particular patient would likely attach significance to it.

-GMC guidance on consent highlights the importance of providing information in language the patient can understand.
+It highlights the importance of providing information the patient can understand.
 Before beginning treatment, the doctor or a member of the healthcare team should check the patient still wants to go ahead.

 The responsibility for consent sits with the doctor undertaking the procedure.
 If this is not practical, responsibility may be delegated to someone else, provided they: